gbeck-dev/gbeck-dev/README.md

 ## Hi there 👋, my name is Gilberto Beckford

+## 🙋🏿‍♂️ About me
-I'm a Computer System Engineer interested in fullStack development and software engineering.
+I'm a Systems and Computer Engineer interested in fullStack development and software engineering.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...